 Siyi (Reyna) Wu

-I am a Ph.D. student at University of Toronto Department of Computer Science, supervised by Professor Steve Easterbrook.
+I am a fourth-year Ph.D. candidate in the Department of Computer Science at the University of Toronto, supervised by Professor Steve Easterbrook.

 I obtained my Bachelor’s degrees in Computer Science and Mathematical Statistics with honors from Wake Forest University.
 I then earned my MSc in financial technology at Hong Kong University of Science and Technology.